Deep-MI/BrainPrint-legacy/README.md

 - shapeDNA-tetra (currently unavailable, contact author http://reuter.mit.edu/software/shapedna )
 These are not required for the software to work, and only add 4 more descriptors for white and pial volumes (each hemisphere).

+## Installation:
+Set the environment variable $SHAPEDNA_HOME to the directory containing shapeDNA-tria.
+If you want to perform also 3D tetra processing, also copy gmsh, meshfix and shapeDNA-tetra to that directory.
+Source your FreeSurfer (5.3 or newer) and you are ready to go.

 ## Reference: